taiwins/taiwins/README.md

 [nuklear GUI](https://github.com/Immediate-Mode-UI/Nuklear).
 It also supports popular tiling window manager features like gapping.

 Taiwins is usable and currently under heavy developement.
+Join the discussion on [Gitter](https://gitter.im/taiwins).
 If you would like to contribute to the project, You can refer to [contributing](CONTRIBUTING.md) for getting started.

 ## How to build
 you will need following dependencies